inbo/n2khab-preprocessing/README.md

 ### Writing functions and workflows

-See the separate [document](functionality.md) on needed functionality.
+See the separate [document](functionality.md) on intended functionality.

 ### Coding tools: it's never too late for learning!